dl-solarity/hardhat-migrate/docs/ExternalWallets.md

 ```

 > [!NOTE]
-> If account or keystore are provided, the plugin will try to use cast to sign transactions.
+> If an account or keystore is provided, the plugin will try to use cast to sign transactions.

 ### Managing Passwords for Deployment